 e) Teleworking employees shall exercise the same precautions to safeguard electronic and paper information, protect confidentiality, and adhere to the Agency's records retention policies, especially as it pertains to the California Public Records Act ("CPRA").
 Teleworking employees must safeguard all sensitive and confidential information (both on paper and in electronic form) relating to Agency work they access from the Alternate Worksite or transport from their Agency worksite to the Alternate Worksite.
-Teleworking employees must also take reasonable precautions to prevent third parties from accessing or handling sensitive and confidential information they access from the Alternate Worksite or transport from their Agency worksite to the Alternate Worksite.
+Teleworking employees must also take reasonable precautions to prevent third parties from accessing or handling sensitive and confidential information they access from the Alternate Worksite.
+Teleworkite.
+Teleworkite.
+Teleworkite.
+Teleworkite or transport from their Agency worksite or transport from their Agency worksite to the Alternate Worksite to the Alternate Worksite or transport from their Agency worksite or transport from their Agency worksite or transport from their Agency worksite to the Alternate Worksite or transport from their Agency worksite to the Alternate Worksite or transport from their Agency worksite to the Alternate Worksite.
 Teleworking employees must return all records, documents, and correspondence to the Agency at the termination of the Agreement or upon request by their supervisor or manager or General Manager.